IanPylypiukAI/RAG_IRC/README.md

 2. **Read and parse PDF documents**
    Uses `PyMuPDFReader` to read PDFs and split the content into nodes for embeddings.

-3. **HuggingFace and Groq integration**
+3. **HuggingFace and Groq integration (Llama3)**
-   Authenticates with Hugging Face for embedding models and Groq for LLM usage.
+   Authenticates with Hugging Face for embedding models and Groq API for LLM usage.

 4. **Create embeddings with BGE-M3**
    Generates vector embeddings for each text chunk.